John Ball Zoological Garden

 John Ball Zoo is located on the west side of the city of Grand Rapids, Michigan, United States.
 The John Ball Zoo is situated on the ravines and bluffs along the west edge of the property.

-The zoo houses more than 2,000 individual animals representing over 200 different species and is a significant regional attraction.
-With the Zoo School and Wildlife Conservation Fund, the zoo gives something back to the community and world as a whole.
+The zoo houses more than 2,000 individual animals representing over 200 different species.
+Through its charitable work, the institution aims to give back "to the community".

 The zoo is an accredited member of the Association of Zoos and Aquariums, and was the first zoo in Michigan to receive accreditation.